-The minimum rate of descent configuration is 53 kts/90% rotor RPM in the R22.
-The purpose of practicing this maneuver is not only to autorotate at the slowest descent rate, but also, to practice performing another procedure such as an air restart or mayday call while still flying the helicopter in autorotation.
-Enter the autorotation at 1500-2000 feet.
-After establishing an autorotative glide simultaneously apply aft cyclic to slow the helicopter to the appropriate airspeed and increase the collective to bring the rotor RPM down to 90%.
+The minimum rate of descent configuration is also found in the POH.
+It is 60 kts/90% rotor RPM in the R66.
+The purpose of practicing this maneuver is not only to autorotate at the slowest descent rate, but also, to practice preforming another procedure such as an air restart, mayday call or a reconnaissance of the landing area while still flying the helicopter in autorotation.
+Enter the autorotation at 1500-2000 feet AGL.
+After establishing an autorotative glide simultaneously apply aft cyclic to slow the helicopter to 60 kts and raise the collective to reduce the rotor RPM down to 90% (the low RPM horn/light will be on the entire time the RPM is below 95%).
 Realize that these two control inputs compete with each other, in that the aft cyclic tends to increase the RPM while the pilot is trying to reduce the RPM with the collective.
-First, build proficiency establishing and maintaining the minimum rate of descent configuration then add performing a simulated air restart or mayday call into the autorotation.
-Return to the normal airspeed and rotor RPM prior to descending below 500 ft AGL.
+First, build proficiency establishing and maintaining the minimum rate of descent configuration then add the performance of a task such as, a simulated air restart, mayday call, or reconnaissance into the autorotation.
+Return to the normal airspeed and rotor RPM prior to descending below 500 feet AGL.